design · 31 Aug 2022

 7. Sharing your app prototype with stakeholders

 Now that a finalized prototype is ready, you can show it to stakeholders, namely your clients, investors, or upper management.
-Because you have plenty of feedback from earlier testing, your app is backed by reliable evidence.
+And the best thing: as you have plenty of feedback from earlier testing, your app prototype is backed by reliable evidence.

-Mobile app prototyping has never been easier than it is today; this is because many software tools allow designers to quickly and easily create prototypes.
-With that in mind, we’ll provide a short overview of the ten most popular app prototyping tools.
+Mobile app prototyping has never been easier than it is today because prototyping software tools allow designers to quickly and easily create prototypes.
+Below, our design team has curated the nine best prototyping tools.

 Figma